riboseinc/jekyll-theme-open-project/README.md

 theme: jekyll-theme-open-hub
 ```

-(Default theme is “minima” at the time of this writing.)
+(Jekyll’s default theme was “minima” at the time of this writing.)

 Execute to install dependencies: